 - Setting up the processes in the development department, as well as the business processes

-- Estimating the cost of developing the MVP, since they have done it previously and have the industry data and insights
+- Estimating the cost of developing the MVP, since they’ve done it before and have industry data and insights.

 The Pros of In-House Development